aubreyjcook/_META_DOMAIN.ajc/guidelines/technology-specific-guidelines/IDEs/VSCode.md

 Here's the process:

 1. Config SSH keys for each account locally.
 (You do this via terminal and have the option of various encryption methods.)
+It's an option to set a passphrase here but I have found it to be tedious, as you will be prompted for it with every commit.
 2. Config the SSH config file within system environment under `~/.ssh/config` to use the correct SSH key for each account.
 This was done on Windows, in Linux or MacOS it may differ.
 It looks something like
 ```
 # Main GitHub account